US economy grew at 33% rate in Q3 but recovery is incomplete

 “Many of the jobs in retailing, leisure and airlines have been permanently lost,” he said, “and those folks will have to find different work, and that will take time.”

+The third quarter economic growth was powered by a record 40.7% annual increase in consumer spending.
+Americans began shopping again after the spring shutdown, which had sent consumer spending sinking by a record 31.4% annual rate.
+Consumer spending accounts for roughly two-thirds of economic activity.

+Business investment rose a strong annual rate 20.3%, reflecting a 70.1% surge in investment in equipment.
+Residential investment surged at a a 59.3% rate, reflecting a solid rebound being enjoyed by home builders as demand for homes rises.

 The government reports the quarterly GDP changes as annual rates.
 That means the change for any given quarter is calculated as if it had occurred for an entire year.
-Using another way to view the figures, the GDP peaked in the fourth quarter of 2019 and then fell 10.1% over the next two quarters.
-Even with the third quarter rebound, the economy remains 3.4% below the peak of output set in the fourth quarter of 2019.
+Measured another way, GDP grew 7.4% from the April-June quarter to the July-September quarter, after tumbling 9% from the first quarter to the second and dropping 1.3% from last year’s fourth quarter to the first quarter this year.

 In the United States, where nearly every state is suffering from a rise in cases, Gov. Tony Evers of Wisconsin, one of the hardest-hit states, has pleaded with people to stay home.
 Gov. J.B.
 Pritzker of Illinois has banned indoor dining and drinking in Chicago and limited the size of gatherings in response to a surge in cases.